-1. Introduction
+1 Introduction

-In this paper, we propose an innovative integrated transportation model for the management of possibly all vehicles traveling on the streets and roads of a city, which are assumed to have different levels of autonomy (with or without a driver).
+In this paper, we propose an innovative integrated transportation model for the management of possibly all vehicles traveling on the streets and roads of a city, which are assumed to have different levels of autonomy (with or without a driver) that allow velocity to be controlled or imposed.
 Our main goal is to provide an optimization model that can be used to effectively manage mobility and transportation within a city by adopting a green logistics perspective and pursuing efficiency and service quality.
 The integrated model introduced in this work will qualify the cities implementing the proposed transportation network as smart.